ohmvaghela/banking/README.md

     * Commonly issued by companies to repay their payrolls, payables, inventories and other short term payments
     * Average 30 days , range form 1-270 days

+* Certificate of deposit
+    * Higher rate of return then savings account/ give premium interest rate if money not withdrawn for fixed amount of time
+    * Low risk as compared to stock market

 ## Money market

 * Short term debt investment